eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 Transform input using the XML Stylesheet Language for Transformations (XSLT).

-XSLT is a standard method to transform an XML structure from one document into a new document with an other structure.
+XSLT is a standard method to transform an XML structure from one document into a new document with a different structure.

 The transformation expects the rule to be read from a file which is stored under the `transform` folder.
 To organize the various transformations one should use subfolders.